Close Menu

 Festivals and Cultural Events

 Iceland’s summer calendar is filled with festivals and cultural events.
 The Secret Solstice Music Festival, held in June, features renowned international artists and a unique setting amidst Iceland’s natural beauty.
 The Iceland Airwaves Music Festival, taking place in November, showcases emerging Icelandic and international musicians.
-(See Also: What’s The Best Time To Visit The Philippines?
-Unforgettable Adventures)
+(See Also: Best Time to Visit Okavango Delta?
+Discover The Secrets)

 Autumn in Iceland (September – October)